gabrielittner/auto-value-cursor/README.md

     return AutoValue_User.createFromCursor(cursor);
   }

-  // if you're project includes rxjava the extension will generate a Func1<Cursor, User> for you public static Func1<Cursor, User> mapper() {
+  // if your project includes RxJava the extension will generate a Func1<Cursor, User> for you public static Func1<Cursor, User> mapper() {
     return AutoValue_User.MAPPER;
   }